NWaaS: A Non-Intrusive and Privacy-Preserving Watermarking-as-a-Service System with Adaptive Resource Scheduling: Experimental Evaluation

-To provide more insights, we take a close look at $3$ experiments in Table \ref{tab:quantitative_table} and plot their loss and $\mathtt{NCC}$ values versus epoch during surrogate training, and the results are shown in Figure \ref{fig:line_chart_surrogate}, where the $\mathtt{NCC}$ values from the correct and wrong key during the training of $\mathbb{G}_\gamma$ and $\mathbb{D}_\delta$ are also presented for comparison.
-The blue loss curves converged in all cases, indicating successful surrogate training.
-It can be seen from the green diamond curves, the watermarking channel can be learned during the surrogate training in all cases, verifying the transferability of the watermark in these experiments.
+To provide more insights, we take a close look at $6$ experiments in Table \ref{tab:quantitative_table} and plot their loss and $\mathtt{NCC}$ values versus epoch during surrogate training, and the results are shown in Fig.~\ref{fig:line_chart_surrogate}, where the $\mathtt{NCC}$ values from the correct and incorrect key during the training of $\mathbb{G}_\gamma$ and $\mathbb{D}_\delta$ are also presented for comparison.
+The blue loss curves converge in all cases, indicating successful surrogate training.
+It can be seen from the green diamond curves that except for the failure cases in Fig.~\ref{fig:line_chart_surrogate} (d) and (e), the watermarking channel can be learned during the surrogate training in all cases, verifying the transferability of the watermark in these experiments.

+Regarding the failure cases, for Experiment 12 (GAN-Binary), the problem lies in the metric calculation combined with the decoder's bias.
+Because a binary pattern possesses extreme pixel variance, the decoder projects invalid random queries into a high-contrast binary subspace, elevating the baseline $\mathtt{NCC}$ for both the original (red curve) and surrogate (pink curve) models, thus violating the $\mathtt{NCCD}$ criterion.
+Conversely, a zero-variance pure color (Exp.
+14) mathematically suppresses the correlation of random noise to zero.
+For Experiment 13 (GAN-Pepper), the complex pepper watermark prevents both the correct and incorrect keys from being transferred to the surrogate model.